cabbycab/Animal-Crossing-Villagers-frontend/README.md

 # Animal Crossing Villagers

 ## Introduction
-A simple web application that allows a logged in user to view all Villagers from Animal Crossing.
+A full-stack MERN, single-page application that allows a logged in user to view all Villagers from Animal Crossing.

 ## Technologies Used
 - HTML5